 David Novak introduces the use of string figures in oral cultures including African, Native American, Polynesian, Asian, and European.
 Students participate in developing a story with shoestrings, requiring teamwork, experimentation, refining and presenting.
 The residency culminates in a public presentation of student work.
 CURRICULUM STANDARDS: 3rd, 4th, & 5th Grade Information Skills competency 1.01 – Participate in read-aloud, storytelling, book talking, and silent and voluntary reading experiences.
 Information Skills competency 5.01 – Respond to reading, listening, viewing experiences orally, artistically, dramatically, through various formats.
 6th, 7th & 8th Grade Speaking & Listening Skills competency: 1.
 Engage effectively in a range of collaborative discussions with diverse partners, building on others’ ideas and expressing their own clearly.
 6. Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when appropriate.

-When the truth reveals itself, we call it A Telling Experience.
 David Novak tells stories to enhance learning, engage emotion, and find common ground.
-He is a performing and teaching artist with the Lincoln Center Institute, L.A.
-Music Center, festivals and institutes across the nation and abroad.
-A Master Storyteller for The Disney Institute in 1995-96, he was awarded the National Storytelling Network Circle of Excellence in 2002, and is often featured at the National Storytelling Festival.
-Recently, he was Keynote Speaker and Master Teacher for Sydney International Storytelling Conference in Australia.
-A published author and recording artist, with an MFA from UC San Diego, David lives in Asheville.
+A performing and teaching artist with the Wolf Trap Institute, Lincoln Center Institute, L.A.
+Music Center, festivals and institutes across the nation.
+David’s tours abroad include New Zealand, Asia, and the Czech Republic.
+A Master Storyteller for The Disney Institute, he was awarded the Circle of Excel- lence from the National Storytelling Network, and is often featured at the National Storytelling Festival.
+His background is in arts education, theatre, and creative writing.
+David is a published author and re- cording artist, living in Asheville, NC.